Clint-Portfolio/Graph-coloring/README.md

 This algorithm randomly inserts transmitter types in the country.
 It then checks the cost for each country as well as the amount of nodes that have at least 1 neighbor of the same type.

 This script is used to probe the state space, to give an estimate of the number of solutions, and the cost distribution.

+There is also a upgraded ranom algorithm.
+This agorithm does check for validity.

 2. Greedy